AishaBlake/camunda-docs-manual/content/user-guide/spring-boot-integration/testing.md

 ## Disabling Telemetry

 The telemetry collection and reports are introduced with Camunda BPM 7.14.0.
 To prevent sending data generated during testing, we encourage you to disable the [telemetry reporter][engine-config-telemetryReporterActivate].
-Please read more about topic in the dedicated page for [Telemetry][telemetry].
+Please read more about topic in the dedicated page for [Telemetry][telemetry-initial-report].

 Example of disabling the reporter in spring boot setups: